opensource-construction/initiative/docs/README.md

 ## 1. Background and Objectives
 ### 1.1 Open Source and the construction industry
 #### What we see in Tech
 The open source model accelerates innovation by promoting collaboration and knowledge sharing.
-The basic idea is that it is a waste to keep repeating yourself or others - infrastructure that is required for your value proposition but is not a key differentiator should therefore not be developed over and over again.
-It makes more sense to develop this infrastructure (in the software world, for example, programming languages, database structures, CMS systems, encryption technologies and much more) openly.
-This means that instead of just a few users from one company, there are many users from many companies who have an interest in ensuring that these open solutions continue to develop and keep up with the times - an unbeatable driver of innovation.
+The core idea is: Technological infrastructure that is necessary for a company's value proposition, but is not a key differentiator, should not be developed from scratch over and over again.
+It makes more sense to build this infrastructure (some examples from the software world are programming languages, database structures, CMS systems, encryption technologies and much more) on open solutions and improve them rather than developing new ones.
+After all, not only a few users from one company use a specific solution, but many users from many companies.
+They all have an interest in the open solution evolving and moving with the times - an unbeatable driver of innovation.

 > **"Open source isn't about saving money, it's about doing more stuff and getting continuous innovation with the finite budget you have."**
 Jim Whitehurst, former President of IBM and CEO of Red Hat